Bennett206/CSGO_Demo_Parser/README.md

 - The result will be a directory `ParsedReplays` that houses the .json file(s).
 - From there you will be able to use that data in whatever way you choose.

+## Features:
+- Creates the `ParsedReplays` directory if it doesn't exist within the script directory.
+- Ignores all file extensions except for `.dem`.
+- Will only parse demos that have not been parsed yet (ones that aren't found in the `ParsedReplays` directory.